sukykaur/AzureNIST800-171/PaaS WebApp/PaaSWAOverview.md

 -	An [auto-shutdown policy](https://azure.microsoft.com/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/) to reduce consumption of virtual machine resources when not in use
 -	[Windows Defender Credential Guard](https://docs.microsoft.com/windows/access-protection/credential-guard/credential-guard) enabled so that credentials and other secrets run in a protected environment that is isolated from the running operating system

+**Azure Web App**:
+[Azure Web Apps](https://docs.microsoft.com/azure/app-service/) enables customers to build and host web applications in the programming language of their choice without managing infrastructure.
+It offers auto-scaling and high availability, supports both Windows and Linux, and enables automated deployments from GitHub, Visual Studio Team Services, or any Git repo.

 **Application Service Environment v2**:
 The [Azure Application Service Environment](https://docs.microsoft.com/azure/app-service/environment/intro) is an App Service feature that provides a fully isolated and dedicated environment for securely running App Service applications at a high scale.